 – Development of picnic and camping sites at strategic locations within the trail circuit system in the national parks.

-– Building of reception centres in various touristic sites
+– The building of reception centres in various touristic sites

-– Construction of lodging cabins for expedition tourist and rangers.
+– Construction of lodging cabins for expedition tourists and rangers.

 – Establishment of sports and fishing facilities in and around beaches

-– Development of water transportation and provision of educational facilities for water skiing and swimming.
+– Development of water transportation and the provision of educational facilities for water skiing and swimming.

 – Establishment of holiday resorts along the coasts.